lorainelab/bioviz/README.md

 ### Developing this site ###

-The site is designed to be cloned into Web-accessible directories for development, testing, and (ultimately) deployment on the main bioviz.org site.
+The site is designed to be cloned into Web-accessible directories for development, testing, and (ultimately) deployment via git pull commands on the main bioviz.org site.

-To update or add content, clone this repository and deploy the cloned content using a Web server of your choice.
+To update or add content:

+* fork this repository
+* clone this repository onto a staging site (e.g., EC2)
+* make a branch and edit
+* check your staging site using a Web browser
+* push the branch to to your fork
+* issue a pull request from your branch to master on the team repo

+*Note*: Include the address of your staging site with your pull request.

+### Setting up a staging site ###

 The directions below assume you are using the Apache Web server and AWS for hosting.

-### Setting up - AWS ###

 * Launch micro EC2 image.